Outnumbered (British TV series): Production

 Outnumbered was the first collaboration between Hamilton and Jenkin since Drop the Dead Donkey ended in 1998.
 It was commissioned by BBC controller Lucy Lumsden.
 The executive producer is Jon Rolph.
 The 20-minute pilot was given to Lumsden, who then commissioned six episodes.
 The show is set in Chiswick, West London, and shot on location in Wandsworth.
 The house used for external shots is in Dempster Road.
 During the second series, the family receive a final demand for council tax from the fictional "Limebridge Council", sent to the fictional address of 19 Keely Road, London, W4 2CF.

 The writers use improvisation in order to achieve convincing performances from the child actors.
 Jenkin added: You rarely get the feeling that children in sitcoms are real.
-They tend to be the same type of character – the smartarse who says adult things – and they are rooted to the spot, staring at the camera, because they've been told to stand in one place and say the lines.
+They tend to be the same type of character—the smartarse who says adult things—and they are rooted to the spot, staring at the camera, because they've been told to stand in one place and say the lines.
 We decided to attempt to do something that hadn't been tried before, bounced some ideas around and we got very keen on this idea of involving improvisation very quickly.
 The child performers were cast based on how their responses reflected the outlines of the characters they would be playing.
 Hamilton said in an interview: "I saw about 30 [children], then we whittled it down to the perfect three.
 Ramona [Marquez]...was in the same class as Guy's twin sons.
-His wife said to him: 'There's a girl who's got something - you should meet her.'"
+His wife said to him: 'There's a girl who's got something—you should meet her.'"

-The fourth series began on 2 September 2011 at 9.00 pm on BBC One.
+The fourth series began on 2 September 2011 at 9.00 p.m. on BBC One.
 After the series had aired, Tyger Drew-Honey suggested that there would be no fifth series because he and the other child actors were growing out of their roles.
 BBC Television's Head of Communications, Sam Hodges, reassured fans of the series that "contrary to reports, talks are already under way regarding a new series".

 The fifth and final series was confirmed by BBC and began to air Wednesday 29 January 2014.
 The series comprised six episodes.

 In 2015, Tyger Drew-Honey hinted that the series could return for a Christmas special in 2016.
 This was officially confirmed by co-creator Andy Hamilton in September 2016.

+On 23 May 2024, the BBC revealed that a Christmas special will be shown in December of that year, marking it the first episode of the series in eight years.

+On 20 December, Andy Hamilton revealed that he has not ruled out making episodes in the future, he said "Well, you should never say never, but I just said it twice".